Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/tiledlayers/web_tiled_layer/README.md

 <p>Demonstrates how to display map tiles from a non-ArcGIS service as a layer in a map.</p>

 <p>WebTiledLayer provides a simple way to integrate non-ArcGIS Services as a layer in a map.
 In this case, map tiles
 from Stamen are added to the map.
-The template URI is specified by setting the subDomains, level, col, and row attributes.
+The template URI is specified by setting the subDomains, level, column, and row attributes.
 Additionally, copyright information is added to the layer so that the layer can be properly attributed.</p>

 <p><img src="WebTiledLayer.png"/></p>